 The following nursing courses are offered each quarter of the regular academic year with the exception of NRSG 327 (12 quarter hours) which is offered autumn quarter only and NRSG 331 which is offered winter and spring quarters only.

 †NRSG 221, 222, 223 Level II Nursing 12

 NRSG 321, 322, 323 Level III Nursing 39

-NRSG 327 Bridge Course for Registered Nurse Students 4, 12

 NRSG 331 Introduction to Community Health and Epidemiology 4

-NRSG 421, 422, 423 Level IV Nursing 36

 †Must be successfully completed before transfer to the Portland Campus.